The Basics of Credit and Why Is It Important for Your Financial Future

 Credit is an integral part of building a solid financial future.
 It determines your ability to get a line of credit in the form of credit cards and loans.
 It also impacts the cost of borrowing.
 While good credit can make borrowing a breeze, bad credit can severely restrict your options.
-Understanding the basics of credit and how it works can help you make the right decisions and pave the way to a smoother financial future.
+Let’s explore more about how it works, what’s good (and bad), and how to build a better score.

 Credit refers to your ability to get a line of credit or to borrow money.
 When you purchase something with credit, you’re essentially buying things with money you’ve borrowed, with the promise to pay it back by an agreed upon deadline.

-On the other hand, missing payments or defaulting on your payments damages your credit history.
-This will make it difficult for you to borrow money or even get a credit card in the future.
-Even if you do get approved, you’ll end up paying much higher interest rates, which significantly increases the cost of borrowing.
+Missing payments or defaulting on payments damages your credit history, making it more difficult to borrow money in the future.
+You’ll likely pay higher interest rates, which significantly increases the cost of borrowing.

-Staying on top of your credit and working towards improving is a smart financial strategy, one that will pay off in the long run.
-It shows potential lenders that you’re a responsible borrower who is committed to paying your dues on time, which will open up more opportunities for you.
+Building good credit is a smart financial strategy that will pay off in the long run.
+It shows potential lenders that you’re a responsible borrower who is committed to paying your dues on time.

 There are two main types of credit – installment and revolving credit.

-What Is a Credit Report & How Does It Tie In With Your Credit?
+What Is a Credit Report & How Does it Relate to Credit Score?

 A credit report is essentially a record that contains a complete history of your credit activities.
-This report is created and maintained by credit reporting bureaus.
-Experian, Equifax, and TransUnion are the three major national credit reporting agencies.
+This report is created and maintained by Experian, Equifax, and TransUnion — the three major national credit reporting agencies.

 What Is Credit Score?

-A high score is a quick indication that you manage credit well and are a reliable borrower.
-You can be trusted to pay back any money you borrow on time.
-A low score indicates that you do not manage credit well and are an unreliable borrower.
-It acts as a red flag to lenders and it indicates that you’re more likely to be miss payments.
+A high score is a quick indication that you manage credit well and are a reliable borrower that pays back any money you borrow on time.
+A low score generally indicates that you could have missed payments and haven’t managed credit well in the past.

 What Is a Good Credit Score?